Blog Hero

 Dr. Sean Freiberg, Dr. Jenna Kerbrat, and our dedicated team rely on scientific evidence and individual testing to offer health-centred solutions for oral care.

-Find our practice at the Northland Village shopping centre, inside the Northland Professional Centre right across the lot from the Walmart Supercentre.
+Find our holistic dental practice at the Northland Village shopping centre in Calgary, inside the Northland Professional Centre right across the lot from the Walmart Supercentre.
+Plenty of parking is available in front of the building.

 Our Address